Table

-- The column names have to be unique (case sensitve), but can have spaces and unicode characters.
+- The column names have to be unique (case sensitive) but can have spaces and Unicode characters.

-- The number of rows in each column are the same, but entries can be missing.
+- Each column has the same number of rows, but entries can be missing.

 - The type can vary and there is a number of different types, not just numerical and text.